Watch anglage training · Les Brenets · 4 participants

 Frequently asked questions

-Four answers to avoid choosing the wrong format.
+Five answers to choose the right format.

 Is it accessible to a true beginner?